IanFinlayson/exploring-cs/chapter03.md

 Notice that exponents are done with two asterisks `**`.
 A fairly common mistake is to use the caret symbol \^ instead.
-This could have been used, but actually means something else in Python[^4].
+This could have been used, but actually means something else in Python[^xornote].

 Python follows the standard mathematical rules of precedence which can be overridden with parenthesis.